Krawabbel/howto-flip/apps/chip8/README.md

-In this project, I want to write a Chip-8 emulator for the flipper zero.
+In this project, I want to write a Chip-8 interpreter for the flipper zero.

 # Ressources